Guardians vs. Cubs Player Props Betting Odds

 Kwan Stats

-- Kwan heads into this matchup looking to extend his two-game hit streak.
-During his last five outings he is batting .227 with two walks.
+- Kwan brings a three-game streak with at least one hit into this contest.
+During his last five outings he is hitting .227 with a double and three walks.

 Kwan Recent Games